sci-42ver/SICP_SDF/sicp_notes.md

   relation may be [due to primitives](https://ell.stackexchange.com/a/116218)
   > CA, CD, AR and DR
 - `null? items` is one wrapper of `(equal? items '())`.
+- > In effect, map helps establish an abstraction barrier that isolates the implementation of procedures that transform lists from the details of how the elements of the list are extracted and combined i.e. `proc` and `cons, car`, etc.
 ## lec
 ### lec05
 It says about `list` which has not been said up to the book corresponding chapter.